CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Doors.** All doors within the complex are crafted from wood and equipped with iron handles, hinges, and built-in locks.
 By default, the doors are unlocked, unless the text states otherwise.
 Both Sylas Alabaster (area 12) and a Ferralkin named Mosk (area 9) carry an iron key that can be used to lock or unlock every door within the complex.
 Lock-picking is possible with thieves' tools and a successful DC 10 Dexterity check, and doors can be fogrekinefully broken down with a successful DC 20 Strength check.

 **Secret Doors.** The map for the Lavender Lancer Hideout is marked with an "S" to indicate the placement of secret doors.
 These doors are constructed from stone and blend seamlessly with the surrounding walls.
 Detecting a secret door from a distance of up to 10 feet without actively searching for it requires a passive Wisdom (Perception) score of 15 or higher.
-A character who actively searches the wall can uncover the secret door with a successful DC 10 Wisdom (Perception) check.
+A character who actively searches the wall can uncover the secret door with a successful DC 10 Perception Skill Check.
 These secret doors swing open on concealed iron hinges and are not locked.

 **Light.** Most areas within the hideout are illuminnated by oil lamps affixed to wall sconces, which are refilled every few hours as necessary.